• Bread Machine

 Instructions – No Butter Chocolate Chip Cookie Recipe

 • Mix eggs, vegetable oil, granulated white sugar, brown sugar and vanilla extract in a large bowl.
-Use an electric mixer to mix these ingredients together.
+Use an electric mixer (not a spoon) to mix these ingredients together.
 Mix until creamy.

 • Then stir in the flour, baking soda and salt.
-Use an electric mixer to mix all of the ingredients together.
+Use an electric mixer (not a spoon) to mix all of the ingredients together.
 Mix until ingredients are completely blended and cookie dough looks creamy.
-FYI – Read the tips section below to find out why using an electric mixer results in a much better cookie than mixing by hand (when using vegetable oil).
+FYI – Read the tips section below to find out why using an electric mixer results in a much better cookie than mixing with a spoon (when using vegetable oil).
 However, don’t overmix.
 Only mix for 1-2 minutes with an electric mixer.

-• Scoop the dough with a tablespoon or cookie dough scoop and place this dough “ball” onto a non-stick baking sheet.
+• Scoop the dough with a tablespoon, cookie dough scoop or your hands and place the dough “balls” onto a non-stick baking sheet.
+Then press down on each dough “ball” with your palm so the dough forms a “patty” (about 1/3-1/2 inch in height).
 You will need at least 2 baking sheets in order to bake all of the cookies at the same time (if they can fit in your oven) or you will need to bake each batch separately (one after the other).
+FYI – I like to use my hands to roll the dough into balls.
+I find that this results in better shaped cookies and the cookies hold together better (since you are pressing the dough & chips together with your hands).
+However, my hands do get a bit oily!

 • Leave space of roughly 2-3 inches between each dough ball because the cookies will spread as they bake.

-• Remove baking sheet/tray from the oven.
+• Remove the baking sheet/tray from the oven.
 Wear oven mitts.
-Leave cookies on baking sheet to cool for 2-3 minutes.
+Leave cookies on the baking sheet to cool for 3 minutes.
 Otherwise, cookies might break when removed from the baking sheet.

 • Use a spatula to remove chocolate chip cookies and place cookies on wire cooling racks in order to cool completely.

-• Please read the tips section below for extra information on how to make this recipe successfully & to avoid common cookie problems.
+• Please READ the tips section below for extra information on how to make this recipe successfully & to avoid common cookie problems.
+Also please follow ALL of the instructions & do not skip steps (such as using an electric mixer).

 Tips – Chocolate Chip Cookies Without Butter